In her abundant and generous diary of a year of nature-surrounding, Emma Mitchell writes:

 Which memory cherishes, and use endears,

-Though dear beloved spot may it be thine
+Thou dear, beloved spot! may it be thine

 To add a comfort to my life’s decline.

 The last two decades of his life, John Clare was confined in a mental hospital and wrote, arguably, his best poetry.
 His sorrow for things lost—nature, horizons, childhood—are a veiled stand-in for the ultimate loss that those of us harassed by depression know all too well: first self, then life.

 So when the traveller uncertain roams